artontray/screenshot-frontend/README.md

 | As a first time visit | I want to understand how to register and how to connect to the app | &check; |

-The user stories for the project are listed below to clarify the significance of specific features.

 ### Site User
 | Story | action required | Checked? |